 (1) Audit Fees consist of professional services rendered for the audits of our financial statements and reviews of quarterly financial statements.
-The Audit Fees also include fees of \$1,456,000 related to services performed in connection with the Reverse Recapitalization, which was completed in December 2020.
+The Audit Fees also include fees of \$1,456,000 related to services performed in connection with our reverse recapitalization, which was completed in December 2020.